 Lake Mburo National Park

 Lake Mburo National park is the smallest Savannah national park in Uganda, easily accessible from Kampala and Entebbe.
-There are numerous Uganda safari activities in this beautiful park but the core are only two, Uganda wildlife safaris and birding safaris in Uganda, which is one of the major activities.
+There are numerous Uganda safari activities in this beautiful park but the core are only two, Uganda wildlife safaris and birding in Uganda, which is one of the major activities.
 The best bird-watching spots in Lake Mburo are near the swamps at Warukiri and Rwonyo and at the lake.
 The park is home to 315 bird species and these include the crested francolin, emerald-spotted wood dove, brown parrot, barefaced go-away bird, red-necked spurfowl, common quails, black-billed barbet, greenwood hoopoe, blue-napped mousebird, lilac-breasted roller, African-grey hornbill, Nubian woodpecker, trilling cisticola, bee-eaters and the cheeky bronze-tailed starling and the majestic crowned crane.
 You also have chances of sighting the rare African finfoot, shoebill, African fish eagle, and malachite and pied kingfishers

 Where best can I see swamp species?